IN10/awacs/readme.md

 awacs [url] [options]
 ```

 `url` should be the base URL of the website you're going to test, e.g. [http://www.website.com](http://www.website.com).
-This URL acts as a scope.
-For
+You must specify the full URL, including the protocol (http://, https://).
+Also note that if your website is configured to redirect to all traffic to www.website.com, or website.com, you *must* use the correct form in the scope, or you'll get zero results.

-example, if you use [http://www.website.com/planning/](http://www.website.com/planning/) as the base URL
+This URL acts as a scope: AWACS uses it to determine whether a page is on your website, or not.
+You could also use it to check only a subset of the website.
+For example, if you use [http://www.website.com/planning/](http://www.website.com/planning/) as the base URL
 [http://www.website.com/planning/phase-one](http://www.website.com/planning/phase-one) would be included, but
 [http://www.website.com/about-us](http://www.website.com/about-us) and [http://instagram.com](http://instagram.com) won't
 be included.